zachwhaley/zachwhaley.github.io/_drafts/the-legend-of-korra.md

 ---
 layout: post
-title: What The The Legend Of Korra Means To Me
+title: What The Legend Of Korra Meant To Me
 ---

-This past morning, while listening to the ending soundtrack, I started crying.
+This past morning, while listening to the [ending soundtrack](https://soundcloud.com/jeremy-zuckerman/the-legend-of-korra?in=jeremy-zuckerman/sets/from-the-legend-of-korra)
+, I started crying.
 I finally understood why the ending of *The Legend Of Korra* made me so happy.

 I'm a heterosexual 26 year old male, married to a wonderful woman.
 We are pregnant with our first child and daughter.